 Choosing Your Implementation Model

-Each classroom is different and may require a different approach when implementing STEAM in your classroom.
-Variables such as class sizes, technical set-up and the time available for STEAM lessons can impact your implementation.
+Each classroom is different and may require a different approach when implementing STEAM.
+Variables such as class size, technical setup, and the time available for STEAM lessons can impact your implementation.
 Each educator should choose the model that best fits the needs of their classroom, school, or district.

 Complete Curriculum Model

-Many STEAM lessons available to educators today are aligned to NGSS standards.
+Many STEAM lessons available today are aligned to NGSS standards.
 This makes a fully incorporated STEAM science curriculum possible.
 Because STEAM also covers math and engineering, you might also find alignment for CSTA or other areas taught in Common Core.
 For example, SAM Labs' STEAM course includes lessons which align to all three standards, making it possible to use SAM Labs to teach STEAM in a complete curriculum model.

 Unit of Study Model

 If you can’t easily replace an entire curriculum, a unit of study conducted with students in varying intervals to support engineering design, physical science, life science, earth and space science, and math may be the better option.
 This gives students the option to work on projects at their own pace and frees up valuable lesson time for educators.